Monica Felton: North Korea

 In 1951, Felton visited North Korea as part of the Women's International Democratic Federation commission and outlined her impressions in the book That's Why I Went (1954), adhering to an anti-war position.
-During her visit, she was urged to take the full-scale North Korean view of the origins of the conflict, and briefly met the leader, Kim Il-sung.
+During her visit, she was urged to take the full-scale North Korean view of the origins of the conflict, and briefly met the leader, Kim Il Sung.
 After her visit to Korea she was fired from her job as Chairman of the Stevenage Development Corporation, expelled from the Labour Party and threatened with prosecution for treason.
-Her visit to North Korea included viewing the aftermath of Korean War atrocities, which she was told by locals were committed by United States, British and Syngman Rhee forces.
+Her visit to North Korea included viewing the aftermath of Korean War atrocities, which she was told by locals were committed by the United States, British and Syngman Rhee forces.
 A recorded talk she made about this was broadcast from Moscow and her visit and the talk were discussed in the House of Commons.

 In 1953, Felton published a seven page pamphlet entitled 'Korea!
 How to Bring the Boys Home' and became a member of the World Peace Council.
 She was awarded the International Stalin Prize "for peace between peoples" (1951).